‘Everything I do, it affects:’ Kids with type 1 diabetes testify before Senate panel

-WASHINGTON, D.C. — Fifteen-year-old Elise Cataldo has never known life without type 1 diabetes.
+WASHINGTON D.C. — 15-year-old Elise Cataldo has never known life without type 1 diabetes.

-“I’ve had type 1 since I was one-year-old and so everything I do, it affects,” Cataldo said.
+“I’ve had type 1 since I was one-year-old and so everything I do, it affects,” said Cataldo.

 The teen says she still remains active but has constant reminders of her condition.

-“When I’m playing soccer, I need to ensure my blood sugar is in the right range,” Cataldo said.
+“When I’m playing soccer, I need to ensure my blood sugar is in the right range,” said Cataldo.
 “If it’s too high, I can become fatigued.
 But if it’s too low, I can become disoriented or even pass out.”

 It’s a life 10-year-old Maria Muayad can relate to all too well, since she was diagnosed with type 1 diabetes three years ago.

-“We know what it feels like to live the highs and lows of diabetes, literally,” Muayad said.
+“We know what it feels like to live the highs and lows of diabetes, literally,” said Muayad.

 The two girls testified before a Senate committee on Tuesday about living with type 1 diabetes as lawmakers weighed the benefits of a federally funded program called the Special Diabetes Program (SDP).